axeluhl/sailing-analytics/wiki/howto/development/fix-tracking.md

 ## Introduction

-TODO
+The current fixes and tracks implementation provides an extensible micro-framework.
+The framework implements all the moving parts required for persisting and loading fixes and tracks.
+By defining interfaces and sticking to the visitor pattern, the framework also does help to implement new fix types.

+The framework also provides a generic double fix vector implementation that can be used to store fixes that consist of double values.

 ### Fixes and Tracks

-In the domain model, Fixes are held by Tracks that allow access to the fixes and support some useful operations. `Tracks` are associated to a `TrackedRace` that gives access to its `Track` instances.
+In the domain model, `Tracks` hold and provide access to the `Fix` instances and provide some useful operations. `Tracks` themselves associated to a `TrackedRace`. `TrackedRace` instances hold and provide access to associated `Track` instances.

 There are abstract `Track` implementations that e.g. provide `Timepoint` based access.
 Typically there are specific implementations that provide calculations based on the concrete `Fix` type.

-### Something about mappings
+### Mappings

-In the RegattaLog, there are specific event implementations that are subtypes of `RegattaLogDeviceMappingEvent`.
-These events map domain objects (e.g. `Competitor` or `Mark`) to `DeviceIdentifiers`.
-In the persistence, fixes are saved for a `DeviceIdentifier`.
+In the persistence, fixes are saved for a given `DeviceIdentifier`.
+In the RegattaLog, specific `RegattaLogDeviceMappingEvent` subtype events map domain objects (e.g. `Competitor` or `Mark`) to `DeviceIdentifiers`.

-The concrete type of the mapping event is used when loading fixes so that specific mappings can be handled specifically.
+The concrete mapping type event is used when loading fixes: this allows us to handle specific mappings according to the underlying mapping type.

-### Persistence of Fixes
+### Persisting Fixes

-The persistence of fixes is defined by `SensorFixStore` that supports saving fixes as well as loading fixes.
-To be able to work with fixes on the persistence, a `DeviceIdentifier` needs to be mapped as described above.
+The persistence of fixes is implemented by a `SensorFixStore` instance that supports saving and loading fixes.
+To be able to work with fixes on the persistence, a `DeviceIdentifier` needs to be mapped as described in "Mappings" above.

 Fixes can be saved one by one or in batches.
-Saving single fixes is meant to be used in live mode when a device submits single fixes to the backend.
+Saving single fixes is meant to be used in live mode when a device submits single fixes to the server.
 When importing archived fixes, this should always be done in batches to reduce the load on the DB as well as the time for the save operation.

 The concrete MongoDB-based implementation of `SensorFixStore` is `MongoSensorFixStoreImpl`.

 ## Fixes on the persistence and in the domain model

-There are different types of fixes used by the persistence and domain model.
+The persistence and domain model fixes build upon on different type of Fixes: while we persist a certain sensor data in the persistence layer, the domain model can define a typed view on top of the underlying sensor datatype.

 There are different ways to implement extensions to handle new types of fixes.

 The persistence defined by `SensorFixStore` implementations can be extended to store custom fix implementations.

-In addition there is a special type of fix called DoubleVectorFix that can be used for a generic persistence that is based on a specific amount of double values.
+In addition there is a special type of fix called `DoubleVectorFix` that can be used as a generic persistence that is based on a specific amount of double values.
 Based on this persistent fix type you can also define a mapping to be processed when loading fixes.
 Doing this, you do not need to extend the persistence but map such generic fixes to concrete ones.

 The further chapters will guide through the process of extending the system for a new fix type or the usage of already existing fix types.